apache/beam/contributor-docs/code-change-guide.md

 * `sdks/go` Go SDK

-* `.github/workflow` GitHub Action workflows (e.g. tests run under PR).
-Most workflows just run a single Gradle command.
-Checking which command running for a test so one can run the same command locally during the development.
+* `.github/workflow` GitHub Action workflows (for example, tests run under PR).
+Most workflows run a single Gradle command.
+Check which command is running for a test so that you can run the same command locally during development.

 ## Environment setup

+To set up local development environments, first see the [Contributing guide](../CONTRIBUTING.md) .
-Please refer to [Contributing guide](../CONTRIBUTING.md) for setting up local development environments first.
-If intended to use Dataflow, refer to [Google cloud doc](https://cloud.google.com/dataflow/docs/quickstarts/create-pipeline-java) to setup gcloud credentials.
+If you plan to use Dataflow, see the [Google Cloud documentation](https://cloud.google.com/dataflow/docs/quickstarts/create-pipeline-java) to setup `gcloud` credentials.

-To check if your environment has setup,
+To check if your environment is set up, follow these steps:

-In your PATH, it should have
+Your `PATH` needs to have the following elements configured.

 * A Java environment (any supported Java version, Java8 preferably as of 2024).
-  * Needed for all development as Beam is a Gradle project (which uses JVM)
+  * This environment is needed for all development, because Beam is a Gradle project that uses JVM.
-  * Recommended: Use [sdkman]((https://sdkman.io/install)) to manage Java versions
+  * Recommended: Use [sdkman]((https://sdkman.io/install)) to manage Java versions.
 * A Python environment (any supported Python version)
   * Needed for Python SDK development
   * Recommended: Use [pyenv](https://github.com/pyenv/pyenv) and
-    [virtual environment](https://docs.python.org/3/library/venv.html) to manage Python versions
+    a [virtual environment](https://docs.python.org/3/library/venv.html) to manage Python versions.
 * A Go environment.
-Install the latest Go
+Install the latest Go version.
-  * Needed for Go SDK development and SDK container change (for all SDKs), as the container entrypoint scripts are written in Go.
+  * Needed for Go SDK development and SDK container change (for all SDKs), because the container entrypoint scripts are written in Go.
-* A docker environment.
+* A Docker environment.
-  * Needed for SDK container change, some cross-language functionality (if run a SDK container image), portable runners (using job server), etc
+  * Needed for SDK container changes, some cross-language functionality (if you run a SDK container image), portable runners (using job server), etc.

-For example
+For example:
-- testing the code change in `sdks/java/io/google-cloud-platform`: need a Java environment
+- When you test the code change in `sdks/java/io/google-cloud-platform`, you need a Java environment.
-- testing the code change in `sdks/java/harness`: need a Java environment, a Go environment and Docker environment (to compile and build Java SDK harness container image)
+- When you test the code change in `sdks/java/harness`, you need a Java environment, a Go environment, and Docker environment.
+You need the Docker environment to compile and build the Java SDK harness container image.
-- testing the code change in `sdks/python/apache_beam`: need a Python environment
+- When you test the code change in `sdks/python/apache_beam`, you need a Python environment.

-# Java Guide
+# Java guide
+This section provides guidance for setting up your Java environment.

-## IDE (IntelliJ) Setup
+## IDE (IntelliJ) setup

-1. From IntelliJ, open `/beam` (**Important** repository root dir, instead of `sdks/java`, etc)
+1. From IntelliJ, open `/beam` (**Important:** Open the repository root directory, instead of `sdks/java`).

-2. Wait for indexing (takes minutes)
+2. Wait for indexing.
+Indexing might take a few minutes.

-It should just work (if prerequisites met) as Gradle is a self-contained build tool
+If the prerequisites are met, the environment set up is complete, because Gradle is a self-contained build tool.

-To check the load is successful, find `examples/java/build.gradle`, there should be a "Run" button besides wordCount task.
-Click the button, it should compile and run the wordCount example.
+To verify whether the load is successful, find the file `examples/java/build.gradle`.
+Next to the wordCount task, a **Run** button is present.
+Click **Run**.
+The wordCount example compiles and runs.

 <img width="631" alt="image" src="https://github.com/apache/beam/assets/8010435/f5203e8e-0f9c-4eaa-895b-e16f68a808a2">

-**Note** IDE is not required for changing the code and testing.
-Again, as a Gradle project, tests can be executed via a Gradle command line, see below.
+**Note:** The IDE is not required for changing the code and testing.
+You can run tests can by using a Gradle command line, as described in the Console (shell) setup section.

 ## Console (shell) setup

-Equivalent command line:
+To run tests by using the Gradle command line, in the command-line environment, run the following command:

 ```shell
 $ cd beam
 $ ./gradlew :examples:java:wordCount
 ```

-Upon finishing, one should see the following Gradle build log:
+When the command completes successfully, the following text appears in the Gradle build log:

 ```
 ...